spekulatius/PHPScraper/README.md

 ## Examples

-Here are a few impressions on the way the library works.
+Here are a few impressions of the way the library works.
 More examples are on the [project website](https://phpscraper.de/examples/scrape-website-title.html).

 ### Get the Title of a Website